3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Unpacking_examination.md

 [Download Serial Drivers](https://ftdichip.com/wp-content/uploads/2021/08/CDM212364_Setup.zip)

 ○1.
 Install Windows drivers： **CDM212364_Setup.exe** and **PlutoSDR-M2K-USB-Drivers.exe**.
 Then, connect one end of the network cable to the ANTSDR device and the other end to your computer.
-Connect the antenna to the rx1 port
+Connect the antenna to the RX1 port.
 ![e310](./ANTSDR_E310_Reference_Manual.assets/E310_connect_.png)
-○2.
-After that you can see the plutoSDR device in Computer Management -> Device Manager .
+○2.After that, you should be able to see the PlutoSDR device in **Computer Management → Device Manager**.

 If not, please check whether your firmware is correct, whether your driver is installed, and whether your USB OTG line sequence is correct.